 Soak the toor dal and drain the water from the toor dal.
-Add the chilies, hing and salt to the dal and grind to a thick paste adding about 1 tbsp water if required.
+Add the chilies, hing and salt to the dal and grind to a thick paste adding about 1 tablespoon water if required.
 Divide the ground paste into equal portions and shape them into balls.
 Steam these Urundai in an idli steamer for about 10 mins.
 Remove from heat and keep aside.

 Making Urundai Kuzhambu

-Heat 2 tbsp of sesame oil in a pan.
+Heat 2 tablespoon of sesame oil in a pan.
 Add the ingredients for seasoning in the order given in the ingredients for tempering list..
 Saute for about a min on moderate heat.
 Add tamarind extract, jaggery and salt and combine well.
 Simmer till the raw smell of tamarind goes.
 Takes about 10 mins.
 Now, add turmeric powder and sambhar powder.
 Mix well and let it simmer for 3 to 4 mins.When done, add the Paruppu Urundai to this tamarind mixture and cook closed on a low flame for about 6 to 8 mins.